kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/welcome.md

 ## Course and Instructor Information

 The instructor for this course is: Dr Keno Omu.
-The course will run from October 10 - November 13, 2022.
+The course will run from October 10 to November 13, 2022.
 Note that this is a **5 week course**.

 Live classes will be held on Tuesdays.
-You only need to attend **one** of these classes.
+You only need to attend **one** of these classes each week.
   - Class 1: 3:30-5:00 pm GMT.
   - Class 2: 5:30-7:00 pm GMT.